 An individual or a corporation can be a trustee.
 Not only must the trustee work in the best interests of the beneficiaries, but the trustee must also conform to tax and legal requirements.
 If you need help creating or managing your trust, you may want to think about paying for trust accounting.
 Here is some basic information about trust accounting.

 What is Trust Accounting?

 Trust accounting involves separating the expenses of a trust into different categories.
 This separation of expenses will help determine the proper treatment for tax and accounting purposes.
 If there are business expenses carried on by a trust, these expenses must be identified and offset against income when it comes to the calculation of overall business profits.
 Expenses that are related to a certain type of income need to be recorded separately as well.
 For example, expenses related to owned or rental property in a trust must be recorded separately.
 The expenses will be offset against the rent received from the property to calculate the net income.

 Law and the maker of a trust dictate the duties of the trustee.
 The trustee is responsible for making investments on behalf of the maker and beneficiaries.
 When making these investments, the trustee should show reasonable care to prevent the loss of assets.
-In order to carry out these duties sufficiently, a trustee should know the basics of trust accounting so that he or she can record the expenses and income of a trust.Some of the many responsibilities of a trustee include:
+In order to carry out these duties sufficiently, a trustee should know the basics of trust accounting so that he or she can record the expenses and income of a trust.

 - Administration of the trust prudently and in good faith when it comes to the needs of the heirs or beneficiaries.

 - Proper handling of all tax matters related to the trust.